Carers

 Huntington's WA recognises the vital role that carers play in providing care and support for those affected by Huntington's Disease (HD).
 Carers are often partners or other family members, such as parents or siblings.
 The care provided can vary from simply helping someone out on a regular basis with shopping, cooking or washing to providing support 24 hours a day, seven days a week.

 However, many carers who provide this care and support will not view themselves as a "carer".
 First and foremost they will view themselves as a partner, parent, child or sibling.
 Additionally, due to the hereditary nature of HD, carers may be looking after or supporting more than one member of the family at the same time.
-Add to this the possible personality and behavioural changes in the cared for person and the long duration of the illness, we can see why caring for someone affected by this disease can be particularly challenging and demanding - physically, emotionally and financially.
+Along with the possibility of personality and behavioural changes in the cared for person and the long duration of the illness, caring for someone affected by this disease can be particularly challenging and demanding - physically, emotionally and financially.

 Some aspects of caring for someone with HD